The Bizarroid Trilogy

 The series stars Rosalind, a Bizarroid resembling a dog/caterpillar hybrid.
 She hatched from her egg in Normalis, alone, and she doesn't know how she got there.
 She befriends two humans, a boy with autism named Pascal, and a young woman with ectrodactyly named Kathryn.
 They team up to fight the Scumleeches, an army of evil, slimy creatures who aim to conquer the island.

 Rosalind, Pascal, and Kathryn all start out as outcasts, but they find comfort in each other's friendship.
-Together, they explore the island, meeting friends and foes and leaning more about the island's history as they search for a way to stop the Scumleeches.
+Together, they explore the island, meeting friends and foes and learning more about the island's history as they search for a way to stop the Scumleeches.
 They must also deal with King Silverforge V, the ruler of Normalis, who has his own plans for conquest.

 List of books